qubic-li/client/new-client-beta.md

 ```
 4. Check your performance: https://pool.qubic.li (Login with Qubic Address)

-You can also put your PayoutId into the [configuration file](#customizing) if you don't want to use command line arguments.
+You can also put your Qubic Address into the [configuration file](#customizing) if you don't want to use command line arguments.

 ## Download
 We recommend to update your Version if there is a change in the Minor Version (e.g. from 1.3 to 1.4).